raamav/raamav.github.io/index.md

 ### Coursework

-All of these courses are of 12 - 16 weeks in duration.
+All of these courses are of 12 - 16 weeks in duration and are adapted from the courses that are offered in the respective universities.

 1. **Deep Learning Specialization**, offered by Deeplearning.ai (2020)
 2. **Machine Learning**, offered by Stanford Online vis Coursera.org (2019)